-This topic describes the column operations in MySQL mode of OceanBase Database, including adding a column to the end of a table, adding a column to a position other than the end of a table, dropping a column, renaming a column, relocating a column, changing the data type of a column, managing the default value of a column, managing constraints, and changing the value of an auto-increment column.
+In the MySQL mode of OceanBase Database, you can perform the following column operations: add a column at the end of a table, add a column in the middle of a table, drop a column, rename a column, reorder columns, modify the data type of a column, manage the default value of a column, manage constraints, and modify the value of an auto-increment column.

 Add a column